aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-2.md

 31. *Of what are we reminded by Friar Lawrence’s line “These violent delights have violent ends”?*

-Look back at the prologue of scene 1.
-Also, just from some general knowledge about Romeo and Juliet, think about what happens to Romeo and Juliet.
-How might their "violent delight" have a violent end?
+Look back at the prologue of act 1.
+Also, just from some general knowledge about Romeo and Juliet, think about what happens to Romeo and Juliet at the end of the story.
+How might their "violent delight" (Their love story) have a violent end?

 32. *What event may or may not happen in front of the audience?*

-This is the event the whole entire scene 2 leads up to.
+This is the event the whole entire act 2 leads up to.